SumikaNya

 }

-location /qaqdmin { # If you need to modify your backend address, you can change it here
+location /qaqdmin { # If you need to modify your background address, you can change it here

 proxy_pass http://127.0.0.1:2333/proxy/qaqdmin;